A Look at Each Vaccine: Polio Vaccine

 The face of polio

 President Franklin Delano Roosevelt, paralyzed by polio, was confined to a wheelchair for most of his adult life.
 President Roosevelt caught polio when he was in his late 30s.
-Only about 1 in 10 people who were paralyzed by polio recovered — most were confined to wheelchairs or iron lungs for the rest of their lives.
+Only about 1 in 10 people who were paralyzed by polio recovered — most were confined to wheelchairs or iron lungs (a large machine to help breathing) for the rest of their lives.

 What is polio?

 Polio is caused by a virus and is highly contagious.
 It affects people differently — some don't feel sick at all, others complain of anything from a sore throat to fever, stomach pain or vomiting, stiff neck or headache.
-The virus does its damage by first reproducing itself (or replicating) in the intestines, then traveling through the bloodstream where it can infect the brain and spinal cord.
+The virus does its damage by first replicating, or reproducing, itself in the intestines, then traveling through the bloodstream where it can infect the brain and spinal cord.
 Paralysis caused by polio occurs when the virus replicates in and attacks the nervous system.

-Two polio vaccines have been available since 1955.
-The inactivated polio vaccine (IPV) was available first, given as a shot in 1955.
-A more convenient form, given as liquid drops via the mouth, was developed in 1961.
-This oral polio vaccine (OPV) was recommended for use in the United States for almost 40 years, from 1963 until 2000.
+Polio vaccine has been available since 1955.
+The inactivated polio vaccine (IPV) was available first, given as a shot, in 1955.
+A more convenient form, called oral polio vaccine (OPV), was given as liquid drops via the mouth.
+It was developed in 1961.
+OPV was recommended for use in the United States for almost 40 years, from 1963 until 2000.
 The results have been miraculous: Polio was eliminated from the United States in 1979 and from the Western Hemisphere in 1991.

 Since 2000, only IPV is recommended to prevent polio in the United States.

-How were the "inactivated" and "oral" poliovirus vaccines made?
+How were the "inactivated" (IPV) and "oral" (OPV) poliovirus vaccines made?

 IPV, unlike OPV, cannot reproduce itself (or replicate) and, therefore, cannot possibly revert back to natural polio.
 To make IPV, poliovirus is purified and killed with a chemical (formaldehyde).
 IPV elicits antibodies in the bloodstream, not the intestines.
 It prevents the virus from traveling through the blood to the brain or spinal cord, thereby preventing paralysis.
 In a sense, because the vaccine induces antibodies in the bloodstream, and not the intestines, IPV induces a "second line" of defense against infection.

-Why do we use the polio shot and not the oral polio vaccine?
+Why do we use the polio shot (IPV) and not the oral polio vaccine (OPV)?

 In about 1 of every 2.4 million recipients, the live, weakened virus contained in the oral polio vaccine causes paralysis.
 The shot does not have this same side effect because, unlike the oral version, the shot contains killed virus that cannot replicate and, therefore, cannot cause paralysis.

 Many other countries continue to use the oral polio vaccine because it is more economical and easier to administer, allowing more people to get the vaccine.
-It also provides better herd immunity
+It also provides better community immunity.

 Relative risks and benefits